 1.3.5.3 One Caseworker Model

-The Contractor shall provide a single Caseworker for each Child and Child’s Positive Support System while the Child is in SAL.
+The Contractor shall provide one Caseworker for each Child and Child’s Positive Support System while the Child is in SAL.
 This person shall be the day-to-day liaison for the Child and the Child’s Family to seek answers to questions and express concerns.
 The person assigned to each Child and Child’s Family shall be the chief point of contact for the Referring Worker.
 Other individuals delivering services will interact with the Child and Family, however the Contractor shall ensure these services are coordinated through the Child’s Caseworker.
 Each Child’s Caseworker shall help identify life skill needs and help the Child to receive the necessary training to gain identified life skills.
 The Caseworker is the key person in the coordination of service to assist the Child in gaining Self-Sufficiency and preparing for adulthood.
 Any major information, ranging from transfer of service to Clinical results, shall be communicated to the Child and Family through the Caseworker.
 The Caseworker shall be assigned before and be present at the Service Planning Conference.
 The name and contact information for this individual shall be documented in the Child’s Service Plan and provided to the Referring Worker.

-1.3.5.4 Individual Child Development and Life Skills:
+1.3.5.4 Individual Child Development and Life Skills

 The Contractor shall provide services to assist Child development and life skills learning.
 This process begins with accurate and timely assessment of the Child upon entry to SAL.
 Child development and life skills are crucial components of a Child’s ability to attain Self-Sufficiency and function as an adult in the community after exit from SAL.
 The attainment of life skills shall be a point of emphasis in the Contractor’s delivery of services.

-When a Child enters SAL services, the Contractor shall review the results of the Formal Life Skills Assessment and the Agency's Pre-Placement Screening for SAL Foster Care form for each Child referred to the program to determine if the Contractor's program can meet the needs of the Child.
+When a Child enters SAL services, the Contractor shall review the life skills section of the Child’s Case Permanency Plan and the Agency's Pre-Placement Screening for SAL Foster Care form for each Child referred to the program to determine if the Contractor's program can meet the needs of the Child.
 The Contractor shall:

 Utilize the Agency approved formal Casey Life Skills Assessment with every Child to determine the Child’s needs and basis for treatment approach and to measure a Child's strengths and needs regarding development of life skills necessary for successful Reintegration or Transition to Self-Sufficiency.
-The results of the Casey Life Skills Assessment shall be logged uniformly, as specified by the Agency, and shall be uploaded into the Child’s Case Permanency Plan so that the Agency may view the results for each Child.
+The results of the Casey Life Skills Assessment shall be logged uniformly, as specified by the Agency, and shall be uploaded into the Casey Life Skills portal or sent to the Referring Worker so that the Agency may view the results for each Child.
 The results of the Casey Life Skills Assessment shall be provided to the Child.

 Assess each Child using a formal Casey Life Skills Assessment at entrance to and exit from the program.